TheDjinni/Ladies-and-Sister-Stalkers-LASS/README.md

 ## Description

-Ladies and Sister Stalkers (LASS) project is designed specifically for G.A.M.M.A.
-It replaces the player outfits and first person arms and legs with new female models, adds brand new player character voice acting with female English and Ukrainian voice actors, and overhauls the text dialogue to reflect female player.
+Ladies and Sister Stalkers (LASS) project is designed specifically for G.A.M.M.A. (no support is available for non-GAMMA installs at this time).
+It replaces the player outfits and first person arms and legs with new female models, adds brand new player character voice acting with female English and Ukrainian voice actors, and overhauls the text dialogue to reflect the fact that the player is female.

 Due to PaintThinner stepping back from modding, recent updates have been made by a small team of volunteers.